 - Flower Petals: You may think that adding flower petals is a little unusual, but many find that petals can offset the bitter taste.
 Try rose petals for a classic option.
 Adding rose petals to your tea will help to boost the benefits of green tea by increasing the anti-inflammatory properties already in the drink.

 - Ginger: This is one of those well-loved ingredients that seems to go with just about everything.
 Adding ginger to green tea will give the beverage a spicy, refreshing taste.

 - Mint leaves: These are a great way to freshen up a cup of bitter green tea.
 Just a few leaves will transform the taste into something fun and festive.
 Mint also has several therapeutic qualities.
 Adding mint may help to treat nausea, diarrhea, indigestion, and stress.

 Why Green Tea Is Worth Adding To Your Routine

-- Improve Brain Function: Green tea also contains a somewhat controversial ingredient – caffeine.
-Unlike coffee, which contains excessive amounts of caffeine, the levels of caffeine found in green tea are well-balanced to improve brain function without causing those infamous caffeine jitters.
+- Improve Brain Function: Green tea contains a somewhat controversial ingredient – caffeine.
+Unlike coffee, which contains excessive amounts of caffeine, the level of caffeine found in green tea are well-balanced to improve brain function without causing those infamous caffeine jitters.
 The amount of caffeine in green tea can improve your mood, reaction time, and memory function.